There are many types of annuities that can be a smart decision for retirees. Today, we are diving into the different types of annuities for retirement

 Tax Advantages

-A portion of the annuity payments you receive may not be subject to income tax.
+A portion or all of the annuity payments you receive may be subject to income tax.

 Cons